ruitcatarino/music-discord-bot/README.md

 Simple Music Discord Bot, with the help of youtube-dl.

-Plays YouTube links and allows the search by name
+Plays YouTube links, YouTube playlists and allows the search by name

-Does not support YouTube playlists nor Spotify links.
+Does not support Spotify links.

 ## Commands